JasperFx/jasper/docs/guide/persistence/marten.md

 <sup><a href='https://github.com/JasperFx/alba/blob/master/src/Samples/WebApiWithMarten/Order.cs#L111-L141' title='Snippet source file'>snippet source</a> | <a href='#snippet-sample_longhand_order_handler' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

-In the code above, the `OrderCreated` message is registered with the Jasper `IExecutionContext` for the current message, but nothing more than that is actually happening at that point.
+In the code above, the `OrderCreated` message is registered with the Jasper `IMessageContext` for the current message, but nothing more than that is actually happening at that point.
 When `IDocumentSession.SaveChangesAsync()` is called, Marten is persisting the new `Order` document **and** creating database records for the outgoing `OrderCreated` message in the same transaction (and even in the same batched database command for maximum efficiency).
 After the database transaction succeeds, the pending messages are automatically sent to Jasper's sending agents.